SEO Content Checklist for 2023

 Are you connecting with others in your article?
 If you are writing about computer software, are you mentioning the top software companies in the industry and linking with them?
 If not, you are missing out on great relationship opportunities.

 A great way to understand what Google understands to be topically related is to look at the Wikipedia page for the topic you are writing on.
-From there, you can brainstorm relevent ways to topically make your piece relevent.
+From there, you can brainstorm relevant ways to topically make your piece relevant.

 For example, notice how each step on this list has related tools…this is not only for your benefit but also Google’s.